influxdata/telegraf/docs/specs/README.md

 While researching a new feature may involve an investment of time, writing the spec should be relatively quick.
 It should not take hours of time.

+## Spec naming

+Please name the actual file prefixed with the scope, for example:

+* agent-write-ahead-log.md
+* inputs-apache-increase-timeout.md
+* serializers-parquet.md

 ## What belongs in a spec

 A spec should involve the creation of a markdown file with at least an objective